 - Heartburn that requires consistent usage of over-the-counter painkillers

 - Symptoms that keep you up at night

 - Persistent acid reflux

-While indigestion can be caused by poor eating habits or stress, it can also indicate more serious diseases that increase your likelihood of experiencing indigestion.
-Some diseases include:
+While indigestion can be caused by poor eating habits or stress, it can also indicate more serious conditions, including:

 - Irritable bowel syndrome (IBS)

 - Tripment Health TeamBone Scan (Skeletal Scintigraphy): Everything you should knowScintigraphy, also called a bone scan, is a way for providers to take internal images of bones.
 These tests are ordered to get to the root of skeletal pain and to check for metastasis of cancer into the bone.

 - Tripment Health TeamMammograms and Older Women: Is There an Age to Stop Screening?Diagnostic mammograms are used to check for breast cancer in patients who show signs of illness.